Stylback/home-server/README.md

 sudo docker compose up -d
 ```

+It will take couple of seconds to set up.
+It might not return terminal control to you afterwards, in that case exit the process with `ctrl-z`.
 Check that everything is working by typing `[local-IP]:81` in your browser.
 Log in with the default email and password:

 ```
 Email:    admin@example.com